 Some weekends or summer days it can be crowded here- once we were even turned away by rangers because the area was filled to capacity.
-Most of the year, though, you will have the river all to yourself, especially if you come early.
+Most of the year, though, you will have the river all to yourself, especially if you come early, before 11am.

 The drive to the Santa Ynez river from Santa Barbara is part of the joy of going.
 It's a stunning drive through the Los Padres forest with views over Santa Barbara and the Pacific Ocean.

-Other places to explore on Highway 154 are: Lake Cachuma, a peaceful lake with grassy picnic areas and a nice playground; Playgrounds, a hiking and rock-climbing spot up in the mountains with huge boulders and panoramic views of Santa Barbara; and Lizard's Mouth, a short hike to little caves overlooking a gorgeous view of Santa Barbara and Goleta- this is a fun place for older kids because there are lots of nooks and crannies to explore.
+Other places to explore on Highway 154 are: Red Rock, which is currently (March 2017) a long trek because the road is closed; Lake Cachuma, a peaceful lake with grassy picnic areas and a nice playground; Playgrounds, a hiking and rock-climbing spot up in the mountains with huge boulders and panoramic views of Santa Barbara; and Lizard's Mouth, a short hike to little caves overlooking a gorgeous view of Santa Barbara and Goleta- this is a fun place for older kids because there are lots of nooks and crannies to explore.

 Photo GalleryClick on photo to see large version

 From Highway 101 exit at State St/Highway 154 and follow the signs to Highway 154.
 Head up and over the mountains on Highway 154 for ten miles.
 After the huge bridge, turn right on Paradise Rd.
 Follow Paradise Road for 3.3 miles.
 You will pass "Paradise Campground" on your right.
 Very soon after that you will come to "Los Padres National Forest Day Use: White Rock" on your left.
 Turn in and park.
-Display your Adventure Pass (see below).
 Walk the dirt path along the river until you find a nice spot to sit!

 This is an interactive map, you can zoom and move it.